Listen to this story of a man whose life was shaped by God for great things.Listen Now

 How is Liz going to prove that he is a hero if no one will give him a chance?
 Liz needs to find a way!

 Liz has lost his phone, and now someone is using it to send strange text messages to his friends.
-Help Liz figure out what to do on this week’s Kids Corner.
+What can he do?

-Watch out!
-Liz and his friend Cole are in charge of school for an entire day!
-See how Liz discovers the Golden Rule.
+Liz and Cole are in charge of the school for an entire day!

 Liz needs help to stop gossip from destroying a friendship.